There is something uniquely attractive about open space in a closet.

 9. Experiment with less.
 Test your assumptions about the optimal amount of clothing with a few, simple experiments.
 Try placing half of your clothing in a different room for two weeks.
 You will be surprised how much easier is to function and get ready with fewer clothes in your closet.
 Most of us wear 20% of our clothing 80% of the time and would live much happier with fewer wardrobe choices than we have now.
 But you’ll never realize that until you test it out.

-There are many reasons the capsule wardrobe movement continues to grow.
-A thinned out minimalist closet is less stressful, less time-consuming, and more convenient.
+There are many reasons the capsule wardrobe movement is growing so rapidly.
+A thinned out minimalist wardrobe is less stressful, less time-consuming, and more convenient.
 You’ll love it once you experience it yourself.

 And there’s no time like the present to get started.